Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Summary, Future Directions

-There are many potential future directions which could expand on this work.
+There are many other potential future directions which could expand on this work.
 In shorter chess games it is common to attempt to ``flag" your opponent, aiming to beat them by forcing them to run out of time.
 A large proportion of bullet games are won this way (24\% of bullet games in the GM cohort) and results of this form may have a different impact on future performance than other endings.
 We have also not attempted to separate out winner and loser effects or allow them to have different magnitudes in the current formulation.
 The current model also does not consider draws (which are rare in this data) and the potential impact they could have on future performance.

-\begin{acknowledgement} Please insert acknowledgments of the assistance of colleagues or similar notes of appreciation here. \end{acknowledgement}
+Similarly, while we consider Bullet and Blitz games separately here we could also use both for predicting the outcome of either format, although it is very uncommon for players to switch between formats in a given session. {More broadly, given the general nature of the model proposed here, we hope to also apply it to recent large animal interaction datasets, where the presence of experiential effects remains hotly debated.}